Terrestrial Hydrology Research Group

 Global Meteorological Forcing Dataset for land surface modeling

 This dataset provides near-surface meteorological data for driving land surface models and other terrestrial modeling systems.
 It blends reanalysis data with observations and disaggregates in time and space.
-The dataset is currently available at 1.0 degree, 3-hourly resolution globally for 1948-2008.
-Experimental versions include a 1901-2008 version, real-time updates, higher resolution versions at 0.25deg and 0.5deg and future climate projections based on bias-corrected climate model output.
+The dataset is currently available at 1.0 degree (plus 0.5 and 0.25 degree), 3-hourly (plus daily and monthly) resolution globally for 1948-2008.
+Experimental updates include a 1901-2012 version (that will become V2), real-time updates, higher resolution versions for Africa (that assimilates all available gauge data) and future climate projections based on bias-corrected climate model output.

 The dataset is freely available but we ask that you leave a few details about yourself and how you intend to use the dataset.
 Also, please cite the reference below if you use the data.
-As of 18th Sep 2006, the data are available at 3-hourly, daily and monthly at 1.0-degree resolution, globally.
 The dataset is updated periodically, and these updates are listed below.
 The data is best used for research into long-term and broad scale problems, rather than applications for specific locations and/or dates.
 Data are provided for the oceans as well, but have not been evaluated.

 i) extension to 2006;